mschuldt/ga-tools/README.md

 9. [GA144 Simulation](#GA144-Simulation)

 # Installation
-To install from pypi, run: `pip3 install ga_tools`
+To install from pypi, run: `pip3 install ga-tools`

 To install from source, first clone the repository and then run: `python setup.py install`